aarkaa-ai/Data-analysis-using-python-libraries/README.md

-The script is a well-rounded data analysis workflow which helps visualise and compare the factors affecting deppreression among students.
+The script is a well-rounded data analysis workflow which helps vizualise and compare the factors affecting deppression among students.
 The correlation heatmap focuses on various factors impacting the student depression.
+It is built on Python libraries- Pandas, Numpy and visualised using Matplotlib and Seaborn.